jakedunn/test-1/tests/07d31938-92fa-40aa-b8af-77a54055f481/README.md

 ## How

-> Safety: the Redline Stealer Malware has been defanged, so even if run, it will immediately exit.
+> Safety: the malware used has been defanged, so even if run, it will immediately exit.

 An executable file of the Redline Stealer Malware is extracted from the test and written to a user-owned directory.
 The test then waits briefly before running a few checks to determine if it was responded to (not just detected) by any defensive products on the endpoint.

-### Resolution
+## Resolution

 If this test fails: